0Brunc/eclipsesvg/readme.md

 There's a woman looking out the window of a building while a annular solar eclipse occurs.

-(This version is a more complete version than what was delivered, I just finished what I couldn´t do)

 ## Animations

 - Sun eclipse (moon passing in front of the sun)